Get $20 in free Bitcoin when you sign up and buy $50+ in crypto before October 31, 2025. Terms apply.

 I will not apologise for that headline.

-Anyway, Terra founder Do Kwon’s very bad year continues with South Korean prosecutors issuing a warrant for his arrest, quickly followed by a request for Interpol to slap a on him, which obligates members to arrest and extradite Kwon if they happen to come across the guy.
+Anyway, Terra founder Do Kwon’s very bad year continues with South Korean prosecutors issuing a warrant for his arrest, quickly followed by a request for Interpol to slap a red notice on him, which obligates members to arrest and extradite Kwon if they happen to come across the guy.

 Kwon has apparently been less than forthcoming with investigations into the wholesale collapse of the LUNA-UST ecosystem, hence the new urgency to track him down before he slips into the jungles of the Central African Republic (or some similarly obscure and difficult to extradite from locale).
 While it was thought Kwon was currently chilling in Singapore, the authorities there have said that he’s no longer on the island.

-For his part, Kwon responded to accusations that he was on the run by “Tbh havent gone running in a while, need to cut some calories”, which goes to show that just because you single-handedly immolated around US$40 billion in client value doesn’t mean you have to be all like serious about it.
+For his part, Kwon responded to accusations that he was on the run by tweeting “Tbh havent gone running in a while, need to cut some calories”, which goes to show that just because you single-handedly immolated around US$40 billion in client value doesn’t mean you have to be all like serious about it.

 Story Two